 Skip to main content

-EV Charger for Landlords UK 2026: Grants, Rules and Best Options
+EV Charger for Landlords UK 2026: Grants & Best Options

-The EV Chargepoint Grant (administered by the Office for Zero Emission Vehicles) provides landlords with a grant of up to £500 per chargepoint socket, covering 75% of the purchase and installation cost.
-Landlords can claim for up to 200 sockets across their property portfolio, making this one of the most generous EV infrastructure grants available.
+The EV Chargepoint Grant, run by the Office for Zero Emission Vehicles, gives landlords up to £500 per socket, covering 75% of purchase and installation against that cap.
+It can be claimed on up to 200 sockets across a portfolio — among the most generous EV infrastructure schemes the UK offers.

-• Own a residential property that you rent out to tenants (or intend to)
+• Own a residential property let to tenants (or intended for letting)

-• Have dedicated off-street parking at the property (driveway, garage, or allocated space)
+• Dedicated off-street parking at the property (driveway, garage or allocated space)

-• Install a charger that meets OZEV's smart charging requirements (most modern chargers qualify)
+• Install a charger that meets OZEV smart charging requirements (most modern units qualify)

-For full details on the OZEV grant, including how to apply and approved installer lists, see our complete OZEV grant guide.
+For the full application process and the approved installer list, see our complete OZEV grant guide.

 Total Install CostGrant Covers (75%, capped)Landlord Pays